Weak and entropy physics-informed neural networks for conservation laws: Mathematical Background and Weak Formulation

-This identity expresses that the total variation of the conserved quantities inside $D$ is balanced by the net flux across its boundary.
-The equality is vector-valued, with one equation satisfied for each conserved component.
-Crucially, this formulation remains valid in the presence of shocks: the Rankine--Hugoniot jump conditions are implicitly contained in~\eqref{eq:weak_conservation}, so no explicit shock tracking is required to enforce conservation across discontinuities.
+The time variation of the conserved quantities inside $D$ is balanced by the net flux across $\partial D$.
+The equality is vector-valued, with one equation per conserved component.
+The Rankine--Hugoniot jump conditions are implicit in~\eqref{eq:weak_conservation}, so no explicit shock tracking is needed.